Inter-Actief/Amelie-GDPR-document/_posts/2018-07-11-1-algemene-gegevens-en.markdown

 > Every person has the right to submit a complaint with the Dutch Data Protection Authority (Autoriteit Persoonsgegevens), if they think that Inter-*Actief* is handling their personal details in an unjust manner.

 ### 1.4.
 Profiling at I.C.T.S.V.
 Inter-*Actief*
 At Inter-*Actief* profiling happens sometimes while sending mailings.
-A company mailing for example is sometimes only sent to members that have been studying for some amount of years.
+A company mailing for example is sometimes only sent to members that have been studying for an amount of years.
 Inter-*Actief* does this only to avoid their members getting flooded with mails that are not applicable to them.

 ### 1.5.
 Anonymous Statistics
 Inter-*Actief* uses various statistics to steer its policy where necessary.
 For this, personal details could be used.
 In all cases the personal details are anonymized before display to guarantee the privacy of every person.